gtxtreme21/PassFailReport/README.md

 echo The report should be opened in your default browser, click enter to finish pause rem *** End of script

+LICENSE
+This repository respects the GNU GENERAL PUBLIC LICENSE distribution rules.
+No original files were modified